 Investigators in the Biostatistics Branch (BB) work with fellows to develop statistical methods and data resources to strengthen observational studies, intervention trials, and laboratory investigations of cancer.
 Researchers provide information on cancer rates for generating etiologic leads and developing appropriate study designs.

-Research opportunities exist in projects related to statistical methods for epidemiologic research, molecular and genetic epidemiology, risk assessment, and to analytic and descriptive epidemiology.
+Research opportunities exist in projects related to statistical methods for epidemiologic research, molecular and genetic epidemiology, risk assessment, environmental epidemiology, screening and to analytic and descriptive epidemiology.
 Additionally, fellows have opportunities to collaborate across branches in these areas.

 Postdoctoral fellowships: Individuals must either hold a doctorate degree in or be enrolled in a doctoral program in statistics, biostatistics, or similar quantitative fields.
 Individuals with strong computational skills are encouraged to apply.